 No matter how much historians dismiss the curse, many people cannot get rid of the feeling there is something strange about such a small area with so many disappearances, unusual deaths, suicides, and cases of insanity.

 Those who plan to visit Dudleytown should think twice before making the journey.
-The land is owned by the Dark Forest Entry Association.
+The Dark Forest Entry Association owns the land.
 Trespassing on their property is strictly forbidden.